Supersonic-Sites/BrightestDaysV2/content/_index.md

     bg_color: white
     cards:
       - title: Professional Service
-        description: s painting contractors, we pride ourselves in exceeding our clients expectations and providing quality painting services from preparation all the way through to the finishing touches.
+        description: As painting contractors, we pride ourselves in exceeding our clients expectations and providing quality painting services from preparation all the way through to the finishing touches.
         icon: "#paint-roller"
         aos_select: true
         aos: fade-up